Fading FlamingosMaximilian Mann

 Lake Urmia was once the second largest salt lake in the world, ten times bigger than Lake Constance in Germany.
 However, within a few years, the surface area of the lake has shrunk by 80 percent.
 Both climate change and the agriculture sector’s enormously high water consumption rates are responsible for this.

-If this disaster is not shopped, up to five million residents could be forced to leave the area in the future.
+If this disaster is not stopped, up to five million residents could be forced to leave the area in the future.